-Copy && Delete Project
+Copy & Delete Project

 We also have an option to copy a project as another project.
 This is nothing but a save as option to a project.

 We can also delete a project along with its data from all other modules from list of projects.